Making a Fashionable Statement

 Once your wood is seasoned and prepared for use, then you’re ready to move the beautiful logs inside.

-You can store wood in any living space, whether it be outdoors, inside a living room or bedroom.
+Storing firewood indoors can be achieved in any living space, whether it be outdoors, inside a living room or bedroom.
 In this article we will discover funky new ways of showing off your well seasoned kindling, for all to adore in the upcoming months!

 First, search online and through magazines what kind of layout you may want.
 Consider which option is the best way to compliment your fireplace, while maintaining the best focal point.
 Choosing an asymmetrical or symmetrical design, traditional, modern or contemporary look depends on location or positioning of your fireplace.
 Make sure you appoint a contractor or professional for a building plan.